sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

 Where does this story come from?
 Understanding the background prevents misunderstandings.
 It allows us to understand if some parts are more critical than others.

- ❌ _Please change the testing framework to `jest`._
+ ❌ _We want to use `flexbox` now._

- ✅ _When we started this application, we had to support older versions of Internet Explorer, which meant that we couldn't use `display: grid`._
+ ✅ _When we started this application, we had to support older versions of Internet Explorer.
+Support for `flexbox` is limited for them, so we decided to build our product cards using a more traditional inline-block layout to avoid incompatibilities.
+This requirement has been dropped, so we're free to switch to a more modern technique._

 ### What's the value

 Technical stories are in a perpetual fight for survival.
 At the end of the day, it's the product owner who controls the backlog.
 Stories without clear value get ignored in favor of user stories that bring a tangible benefit.
 Getting hard numbers is ideal, although not always possible.
 A qualitative judgment of what we want to improve can be helpful enough.

- ❌ _I like React more than Angular, so we're doing React._
+ ❌ _I like `flexbox` a lot._

- ✅ _Updating our version of React will allow us to use code splitting.
-The smaller bundle will make the site load faster for our users._
+ ✅ _Using `flexbox` will lead to a simpler CSS structure, resulting in less maintenance effort.
+We expect less visual bugs and less difficulty with typical tasks like centering elements._

 ### What to do (Acceptance Criteria)

 Yes, this seems pretty self-evident.
 Still, you'll find stories that are neither actionable nor verifiable.
 Is it clear what we want to do?
 How will we know when we're finished?
 Can somebody in the team that didn't write the story pick it up?

- ❌ _Fix the performance of the checkout form._
+ ❌ _Fix the product cards._

  ✅ _Replace layout based on inline display with flexbox for product cards._

+### Out of scope

+Technical stories can be very broad.
+It's useful to be explicit if we won't touch some parts that folks would expect to be part of this story.
+In the end, you want small, incremental improvements.
+Not a complete rewrite.

+ ✅ _The customer preview uses a similar layout, but we won't touch that one until we've finished changing the product cards._

 ### Tech hint